-Often it happens an application on the target fails to run, because one of its dependencies is not fulfilled.
-This section should give some hints how to discover this dependencies.
+Often it happens that an application on the target fails to run, because one of its dependencies is not fulfilled.
+This section should give some hints on how to discover these dependencies.

-6.2.1 Dependencies to Shared Libraries
+6.2.1 Dependencies on Shared Libraries

 Getting the missed shared library for example at runtime is something easily done: The dynamic linker prints the missing library to the console.